moshix/mvs/README.md

 24. JSON code for interaction between Golang and DB2

+25. my c3270pro file with keybindings for z/VM, VM/370, MVS and z/OS

-25. and so much more!
+26. and so much more